Global Value Investors Program: Master Capital. Shape Markets. Build Enduring Value.NEW

 Please note: Module dates are subject to change.

-Module 3: Growth & Uncertainty — Technology and Innovation Investing
+Module 3: Growth & Uncertainty - Technology & Innovation Investing

 In San Francisco, participants apply value investing principles to high-growth and innovation-driven sectors.
 This module examines valuation under uncertainty, AI economics, platform dynamics, venture construction, and probabilistic modeling—balancing scalability with disciplined capital preservation.